Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Experimental results

-The solid circles in panels (d) and (e) in Fig.~\ref{fig2} represent the electronic band dispersions obtained from the DFT calculation for the parent compound, as detailed in Appendix B. The EDCs show pronounced dispersive features in the energy windows of $E_B$ = 0-1 eV and 2-4 eV.
+The dotted curves in panels (c) and (d) in Fig.~\ref{Lfig03} represent the electronic band dispersions obtained from the DFT calculation for the parent compound, as detailed in Appendix B. The EDCs show pronounced dispersive features in the energy windows of $E_B$ = 0-1 eV and 2-4 eV.
 Two bands can be discerned from the spectra in the energy range between zero and 1 eV binding energy (more so along the $\Gamma$K$_0$ direction where the data quality is somewhat higher).
 In the region between 2 and 4 eV binding energy, the signal is more smeared, and individual bands are hard to discern without using the calculated band structure as a reference.

-Fig.~\ref{nfig3} shows the ARPES intensity plots measured at $h\nu$ = 62 eV, using horizontal and vertical polarization setups.
-The intensity distribution of S 3$p$-derived bands in the $E_B$ = 2-4 eV region is more homogenous for the horizontal than vertical polarization.
-A similar difference regarding polarizations can be seen in spectra taken using 40 eV photons\cite{SIref}.
-The comparison of spectra in Fig.~\ref{nfig3}(a) and Fig.~\ref{fig2}(e) shows that more bands can be observed at higher photon energy, especially in the $E_B$ = 2-4 eV region.

-This can be further appreciated by following the panels in Fig.~\ref{nfig4}, where we show ARPES intensity plots of spectra measured at ten photon energies, ranging from $h\nu$ = 40 to 76 eV.
+In Fig.~\ref{Lfig04} we show the ARPES intensity plots of spectra measured at ten photon energies, ranging from $h\nu$ = 40 to 76 eV.
 These spectra were normalized separately for each panel and plotted using the same intensity scale.
-The most notable feature of Fig.~\ref{nfig4} is the shift in intensity from lower to higher binding energy upon rising the photon energy.
+The most notable feature of Fig.~\ref{Lfig04} is the shift in intensity from lower to higher binding energy upon rising the photon energy.
 The exception may be spotted with the signal at 3 eV binding energy at $\Gamma$ point, which loses the intensity upon increasing the photon energy.
 The non-monotonous intensity dependence on photon energy is also seen for the signal around 1.5 eV binding energy.
-As announced, these features will be discussed in more detail in the next section.
+These features will be discussed in more detail in the next section.

+Fig.~\ref{Lfig05} shows the ARPES intensity plots measured at $h\nu$ = 62 eV, using horizontal and vertical polarization setups.
+The intensity distribution of S $3p$-derived bands in the $E_B$ = 2-4 eV region is more homogenous for the horizontal than vertical polarization.
+A similar difference regarding polarizations can be seen in spectra taken using 40 eV photons \cite{SIref}.
+The comparison between Figs.~\ref{Lfig05}(a) and \ref{Lfig03}(d), as well as the comparison between panels in Fig.~\ref{Lfig04}, shows that more bands can be observed at higher photon energy, especially in the $E_B$ = 2-4 eV region.